zagorski32611/turbo-waffle/README.md

 This is a simple console app.
 It uses a class library "Bianance Integration".

-This class library outputs strings for each binance endpoint.
+This class library outputs strings of JSON for each binance endpoint.

 The Console App, TradeCOnsoleUI uses a Nuget Package called "SpectreConsole" to render text based tables and information from Binance.